sduduzog/sduduzog.github.io/content/blog/2020-08-19-hactoberfest-is-coming.md

 ### So What's Hactoberfest?

 It's not a month long beer festival, I first thought it was, but no 😒.
 It is a month long festival of code organized by DigitalOcean where you participate by simply opening a pull request and contributing to any open source project.
 All backgrounds and skills levels are encouraged to complete the challenge.
+In every year, you're given instructions in how to complete the challenge, for the past year, it was to submit at least four pull requests

+Now to be fully immersed in the experience I really recommend you to follow the [\#hactoberfest tag](https://dev.to/t/hacktoberfest) on [dev.to](https://dev.to) and don't be shy to share you journey with the world there.

 ***"I've never contributed to open source before, I don't even know where to start"***